BradHillier/Chessboard/design/design.md

 The selected piece will remain in the position the player moved the cursor out of the window.
 However, once the player moves the cursor back inside the window, the piece will immediately jump to the cursor’s position.

 ## 6. Chessboard (Model)
-Chessboard directly manages the internal representation of the game board's state, and contains all its related logic.
-It is completely independent from the user interface and can exist on its own.
 ```
 is _game _over
 curr_player